 After graduation Chuck was in the Navy for six years, part of which he served in Adak, Alaska.
 Following his Navy service, he earned an MBA at Loyola College and settled in a suburb of Baltimore, where he became a group insurance agent trusted by his many clients and friends, and where he continued to work on his golf game.
 Chuck is survived by his wife, Barbara; his children, James and Charles IV; his grandchildren, Heather Drevna and Jayme Rodriguez; and his great-grandchildren, Henry Drevna and Beatrice Rodriguez.

 Theodore S. Hoster '66 Ted died Dec.
 30, 2021, of lymphoma.

-A native of Columbus, Ohio, Ted attended Columbus Academy, where he competed on the swimming and football teams.
+A native of Columbus, on the swimming and football teams.
 At Princeton he majored in politics and joined Charter Club.
 He roomed with Steve Craig and Steve Harwood.